RMDs Made Simple: Roth IRAs, Traditional IRAs, and Inherited Accounts Explained

 Inherited IRAs and inherited Roth IRAs have their own rules, which is where most people get tripped up.

-If you miss an RMD, the IRS can charge a penalty of 25% of the amount you were supposed to take, so it’s important to understand how these rules apply to you.
+If you miss an RMD, the IRS can impose a penalty of 25% of the amount you were supposed to take.
+Therefore, it is essential to understand how these rules apply to your situation.

 RMD Rules for Traditional IRAs

 Traditional IRAs are funded with pre-tax money.
-That means you didn’t pay tax when you contributed, so the IRS wants to tax it later.
+This means you did not pay tax when you contributed, so the IRS expects to tax it later.

 When Do RMDs Start?